Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Coloring.md

 The following colors are possible to be utilized: BLUE, YELLOW, GREEN, RED, WHITE, BROWN, PURPLE, LIGHT_BLUE, ORANGE, GRAY and BLACK (Owing minecraft limitations, these are the only colors which are possible.
 There are no plans on adding support for other coloring.)

-Check [[ItemModule: Materials]] for means of modifying the colors of existing items.
+Check [[Items: Materials]] for means of modifying the colors of existing items.

 Warning: The default configuration excludes the coloring system.